 Frequently Asked Questions

 # How do I know if Edge VPN is actually on my device?
-Edge vpn chrome: The Ultimate Guide to Using a VPN in Microsoft Edge (Chrome Users) for Privacy, Access, and Speed
+Datto secure edge vpn comprehensive guide for secure remote access, edge deployment, and performance optimization 2026

 Edge VPN can appear as a toggle in Edge settings or as an extension in edge://extensions.
 If you don’t see a VPN toggle or any VPN extension, Edge isn’t actively using a VPN on your device.
 You can also run an IP check to verify your current IP address and location.